ArcanaFramework/arcana/docs/source/getting_started.rst

 The basic usage pattern is

-* Specify a dataset to work with
+* Specify a :ref:`Dataset` to work with
 * Define columns to access and store data
-* Connect columns with pipelines
+* Apply a Pydra_ task or workflow, or an :ref:`Analysis classes` to the dataset
-* Generate derivatives
+* Generate selected derivatives

 For example, to execute FSL's Brain Extraction Tool (BET) over all subjects of a dataset stored within the ``/data/my-dataset`` directory (which contains